 Over the last several years, significant developments have occurred in science and technology, especially in the area of kidney disease.
 Translating these advancements into clinically applicable interventions that improve patient outcomes is the next challenge in the realm of patient-oriented research.
 Our overall mission is to develop strategies that will improve clinically relevant outcomes in patients with kidney disease.
 We aim to accomplish our goals by examining the mechanisms by which kidney disease patients are predisposed to adverse outcomes and by testing novel interventions that would counteract or ameliorate these factors.
-Our patient population of interest spans from patients with early kidney disease to ones with end-stage renal disease, as well as ones with acute kidney injury.
+Our patient population of interest spans from patients with early kidney disease to ones with end-stage kidney disease, as well as ones with acute kidney injury.
 Our areas of research interest include, but are not limited to, nutritional and metabolic aspects of kidney disease, basic and clinical acute kidney injury models, discovery and validation of biomarkers, use of electronic health records ad bioinformatics, pharmacogenomics, and social determinants and behavioral interventions.
 We have ongoing collaborations in studies examining bioartificial kidney models, biomedical imaging, and alternative medicine, including mind and body practices.

 We aim to delineate the mechanisms through which wasting syndrome develops in patients with kidney disease and examine nutritional and metabolic interventions that would counteract these catabolic signals by stimulating protein and energy anabolism.
 Over the last decade, we employed state-of-the-art techniques to investigate specific research questions related to this subject.
 In a series of investigations, we measured how dialysis changes protein and energy metabolism and showed that the hemodialysis procedure per se stimulates protein degradation in muscle and other tissues (Am.
 J. Physiol., 2002).
 We extended our initial observations to show that dialysis-stimulated proteolysis is due in part to inflammation (Kidney Int.
 2002) and that the defects in protein breakdown can be blunted by giving parenteral nutrition (J. Clin.
 Invest., 2002) and/or exercise (Am.
 J. Physiol., 2004) during dialysis.
 We also showed that parenteral nutrition can increase albumin synthesis in dialysis patients (J. Am.
 Soc.
 Nephrol., 2004).
 We subsequently applied these strategies to show the effectiveness oral nutritional supplementation, alone or with resistance exercise (J. Am.
 Soc.
 Nephrol., 2006, Eur.
 J. of Clin Nutr.
 2006, Neph Dial Transpl.
 2007).
 These studies have led to the development of clinical guidelines regarding the most appropriate nutritional management of patients on maintenance dialysis (Kidney International 2014) and urged the regulators to change the principles for allowance of nutritional supplementation during hemodialysis.